h4x3rotab/dstack-teekit/README.md

-This repository implements a protocol for remotely-attested HTTPS and WSS channels, which web pages can use to establish secure connections terminating inside Intel TDX/SGX enclaves, for end-to-end TEE verification in the browser.
+This repository implements a protocol for remotely-attested HTTPS and WSS channels, which web pages can use to establish secure connections terminating inside Intel TDX/SGX enclaves.

 ## Background